Isotretinoin and mental health

 • people with acne who were treated with antibiotics.

-In fact, suicide is reported more commonly in people with acne who are treated with antibiotics, than in people who are treated with isotretinoin.
+In fact, suicide is reported more commonly in people with acne who have not had isotretinoin than in people who are treated with it.

 The exact frequency of mental health problems in people taking isotretinoin is unknown.

 The chance that someone who is taking isotretinoin will experience mood changes is very low.
-Between 1 in 1,000 and 1 in 10,000 people taking isotretinoin might experience small changes in their mental wellbeing, including:
+It is estimated that between 1 in 1,000 and 1 in 10,000 people taking isotretinoin might experience small changes in their mental wellbeing, including:

 • tearfulness